AntalaFilip/FelixBot/README.md

-# FELIX Discord bot source code
+# FELIX Discord Bot - refactor in progress, this version currently DOES NOT work.